-The Mission operates holiday entitlement of 28 working days per annum to its full-time staff and part-time staff's entitlement is pro-rata accordingly.
+The Mission operates holiday entitlement of 28 working days per annum to its full-time staff and part-time staff's entitlement is pro-rata accordingly to its UK employees.
 The period for calculating annual leave is from 1 January to 31 December and non-cumulative.
 The accrued holiday entitlement is immaterial for FRS102 disclosure purposes.